About Nhan's MetroMinder

 By Nhan.

-GTFS Schedule and GTFS Realtime data and metropolitan train pictogram © State of Victoria (Department of Transport and Planning) licensed under a Creative Commons Attribution 4.0 International licence.
+GTFS Schedule and GTFS Realtime data and transport mode pictograms © State of Victoria (Department of Transport and Planning) licensed under a Creative Commons Attribution 4.0 International licence.

-Rolling stock information and codes from Metro Trains Melbourne and Vicsig.
+Rolling stock information, fleet numbers and names from Metro Trains Melbourne and Vicsig.

 Map tiles © OpenStreetMap.